 One of the best things about the New England–style IPA for commercial breweries is the rapid rate of consumption.
 While most commercial breweries have to target a 90–120 day window for their beer and build hops profiles to peak later in the beer’s lifespan (in the 30 day+ timeframe when it’s most commonly consumed), many New England–style IPAs don’t make it a week past packaging.
 Consumers have been trained to drink it quickly, keep it cold, and not let it age at all.
 Bottle and can limits reinforce this “drink it quick” mentality.
 After two weeks, some drop off in hops intensity is noticeable.
 At one month, yeast flocculation in the package increases.
 Coronado is just now tackling packaging tests.

-“We’ve just started hand bottling samples to do some longevity testing on them—up until now, the beer hasn’t lasted long enough for us to get some to test,” says Brooks.
+“They’ve just started hand bottling samples to do some longevity testing on them—up until now, the beer hasn’t lasted long enough to get some to test,” says Brooks.
 “I’m curious to see how it reacts at ambient temperatures—if it flocculates out, how much it flocs out, and what it tastes like.
-We’ve just launched a guava IPA that looks the same way—super hazy milky juicy looking—and we haven’t seen any flocculation issues with that.
+They’ve just launched a guava IPA that looks the same way—super hazy milky juicy looking—and they haven’t seen any flocculation issues with that.
 It’s still nice and hazy.”

 It’s not clear whether distributors, shops, and consumers will treat the beer the way it should be treated, but that’s a problem with retail beer sales anywhere.